OWOE - Oil And Gas - What has the oil industry done since the BP Horizon disaster to prevent similar accidents?

 The oil industry has seen amazing advances in technology over history, including steam injection, directional drilling, hydraulic fracturing, deepwater platforms, and automated drilling.
 However, great achievements often come with risk, and the industry has had a number of major accidents in the past, including the Exxon Valdez, the Ocean Ranger, Piper Alpha, and the most recent, the BP Horizon explosion.

-On April 20, 2010 the Horizon drilling rig, owned by Transocean and under contract to BP to drill the Macondo exploration well in the US Gulf of Mexico experienced a gas leak which led to an explosion (see Figure 1).
+On April 20, 2010 the Horizon drilling rig, owned by Transocean and under contract to BP to drill the Macondo exploration well in the US Gulf of Mexico experienced a gas leak which led to an explosion (see Figure 1 and Video 1).
 Eleven people died and 16 others were injured in the incident.
-The rig subsequently sank and created a massive oil spill.
+The rig subsequently sank and created a massive oil spill that is considered the largest marine oil spill in the history of the petroleum industry.
 BP, government agencies and many others united to work together to control the spill, remove and/or disperse oil in the water, and clean up oil that came ashore.

 Ultimately, the oil industry and government, working together in response to these accidents, have improved safety and environmental performance and allowed the industry to continue to find and produce the oil and gas required by today's world.